ErpNetDocs/tech/modules/logistics/wms/how-to/setup-warehouse-manager-view.md

 # Setup Warehouse Manager View

-# Warehouse Manager View – Technical Overview

 ## Access and Purpose

-The **Warehouse Manager View** is a **Saved View** in the ERP.net **Desktop Client**, accessed via the Warehouse Orders Navigator.
+The **Warehouse Manager View** is a **Saved View** in the ERP.net **Desktop Client**, accessed via the `WarehouseOrders Navigator`.
 It is designed to provide warehouse supervisors with a consolidated operational interface that enables:

 - Quick access to order states and statuses
 - Visual status feedback via conditional formatting